syne-tune/syne-tune/docs/faq.md

 If you are an AWS customer, there are additional good reasons to use Syne Tune over the alternatives:
-* Syne Tune is tightly integrated into the AWS ecosystem, and in particular into AWS SageMaker.
-If you use AWS services or SageMaker frameworks day to day, Syne Tune works out of the box and fits into your normal workflow.
+* If you use AWS services or SageMaker frameworks day to day, Syne Tune works out of the box and fits into your normal workflow.
-* Syne Tune code powers several of the algorithms in the [Automatic Model Tuning](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html) service, and more transfer will be forthcoming.
+* Syne Tune is developed in collaboration with the team behind the [Automatic Model Tuning](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html) service.

 ### <a name="installations"></a> What are the different installations options supported?